shaharhac/new-mac/README.md

 ## NoSQLBooster

-while everyone around me using studio 3t as a client for mongo, my go-to client for mongodb is [NoSqlBooster](https://nosqlbooster.com/). i find it's gui really cofterable and i got used to it.
+while everyone around me using Studio 3T as a client for MongoDB, my go-to client is [NoSqlBooster](https://nosqlbooster.com/).
+I find its GUI really comfortable and I got used to it.

 ## Postman

-[Postman](https://www.postman.com/) is a great collabiration tool for building APIs
+[Postman](https://www.postman.com/) is a great collaboration tool for building APIs